queil/nginx-blackhole/README.md

 # nginx-blackhole
-A custom default backend for ingress-nginx
+A custom default backend for ingress-nginx for local development.